Sam Nombe: Luton Town (loan)

 On 16 October 2020, Nombe joined Championship club Luton Town for the remainder of the 2020–21 season with an "intent and option" for a permanent transfer.
 At the conclusion of the season, Luton Town opted not to make Nombe's transfer permanent following limited first team opportunities in which he made only 11 league appearances.

 Exeter City

 On 5 July 2021, Nombe joined League Two club Exeter City for an undisclosed fee, signing a three-year contract.
 He scored his first goal for City on 18 September in a 2–0 home win over Sutton United, his effort minutes prior being chalked down as a Sutton own goal.
 Exeter secured promotion back to League One that season, with Nombe scoring eight goals despite being injured for a large part of the season.

 Rotherham United

 On 31 August 2023, Nombe departed Exeter after weeks of speculation, reuniting with former manager Matt Taylor, joining Championship club Rotherham United for a club-record undisclosed fee on a four-year deal.

+Milton Keynes Dons (second spell)

+On 24 July 2026, Nombe rejoined newly-promoted League One club Milton Keynes Dons, signing for a fee in the region of £600,000 plus add-ons.
+He made his second debut for the club on 8 August 2026 in a 4–1 EFL Cup first round defeat away to Norwich City.